grinnell-cs/csc151-images/_eboards/eboard37.md

 Administrative stuff
 --------------------

+**Why is it so hard to show up to the first class of the day on time?**

 * My glasses broke over the weekend.
 I'll likely have even more difficulty than normal identifying you.
 * I will be working from home tomorrow.
 I'll do my best to respond to questions on email and Teams.
 All office hours will be on Teams.
 * The CS picnic is coming up.
 Make sure to sign up.
 * MP8 has now been returned.
-The redo is due at the end of week 12.
+The redo is due at the end of week 14.
   (If you turn it in earlier, the graders might be able to get to it.)
+* Congrats to Men's Tennis on a successful weekend.

 ### The wonders of English